Speciesism: Moral community, argument from marginal cases

-Paola Cavalieri writes that the current humanist paradigm is that only human beings are members of the moral community and that all are worthy of equal protection.
+Paola Cavalieri writes that the current humanist paradigm treats only human beings as members of the moral community and as worthy of equal protection.
 Species membership, she writes, is ipso facto moral membership.
-The paradigm has an inclusive side (all human beings deserve equal protection) and an exclusive one (only human beings have that status).
+The paradigm has an inclusive side, in which all human beings deserve equal protection, and an exclusive side, in which only human beings have that status.

-Nonhumans do possess some moral status in many societies, but it generally extends only to protection against what Cavalieri calls "wanton cruelty".
-Anti-speciesists state that the extension of moral membership to all humanity, regardless of individual properties such as intelligence, while denying it to nonhumans, also regardless of individual properties, is internally inconsistent.
-According to the argument from marginal cases, if infants, the senile, the comatose, and the cognitively disabled (marginal-case human beings) have a certain moral status, then nonhuman animals must be awarded that status too since there is no morally relevant ability that the marginal-case humans have that nonhumans lack.
+Nonhumans have some moral status in many societies, but this generally extends only to protection against what Cavalieri calls "wanton cruelty".
+Anti-speciesists argue that extending moral membership to all humans, regardless of individual properties such as intelligence, while denying it to nonhumans, also regardless of individual properties, is internally inconsistent.
+According to the argument from marginal cases, if infants, the senile, the comatose and cognitively disabled humans have a certain moral status, then nonhuman animals must also receive that status, because there is no morally relevant capacity that all such humans have and all nonhumans lack.

 American legal scholar Steven M. Wise states that speciesism is a bias as arbitrary as any other.
 He cites the philosopher R.G.
 Frey (1941–2012), a leading animal rights critic, who wrote in 1983 that, if forced to choose between abandoning experiments on animals and allowing experiments on "marginal-case" humans, he would choose the latter, "not because I begin a monster and end up choosing the monstrous, but because I cannot think of anything at all compelling that cedes all human life of any quality greater value than animal life of any quality."